seahorce-scidac/ROMSX/Docs/sphinx_doc/Inputs.rst

 The utility ``ncks`` is part of the `NCO <https://nco.sourceforge.net>`_ suite.

-Currently, if one of these are speci  fied in a file, they all must be.
+Currently, if one of these are specified in a file, they all must be.
 Boundary condition options with NetCDF boundary data are equivalent to ROMS clamped, Chapman-Flather, and Orlanski + Nudging boundary conditions.
 Options and examples can be found in the section on :ref:`Domain Boundary Conditions`<sec:domainBCs>`.
                                     --
 List of Parameters
 ------------------